-In practice for these remaining fisheries, shares functioned as an access right rather than as an allocation, analogous to an Individual Transferable Quota (ITQ) system and to operate in the fishery an operator was required to merely hold a minimum number of access shares and meet regulated input controls such as vessels size, gear and seasonal closures.
+In practice for these remaining fisheries, shares functioned as an access right rather than as an allocation analogous to an Individual Transferable Quota (ITQ) system and to operate in the fishery an operator was required to merely hold a minimum number of access shares and meet regulated input controls such as vessels size, gear and seasonal closures.
 The number of access shares held by a business did not influence the level of fishing activity (recorded landings and/or effort) that could be undertaken.
-For example, if one fishing business held the minimum shareholding and another held twice the minimum shareholding, the level of permissible fishing activity that the two fishing businesses could undertake did not differ.
+For example, if one fishing business held the minimum shareholding and another held twice the minimum shareholding.